canonical/ubuntu-mir/README.md

 RULE:   maintenance burden.
 For this reason, static linking in archive builds
 RULE:   is discouraged unless static linking is required for the package in
 RULE:   question to function correctly (e.g. an integrity scanner).
-RULE: - Does debian/control use `Built-Using`?
-This may indicate static linking
+RULE: - If debian/control uses `Built-Using` it may indicate static linking
 RULE:   which should be discouraged (except golang/rust, see below)
-RULE:   - Especially for rust - where toolchain and dh tools are new and still
+RULE:   - Rust - toolchain and dh tools are still changing a lot.
+Currently it
-RULE:     changing a lot - please double check to not only have no Built-Using
-RULE:     entry, but also that there is no code of librust-*-dev used that just
+RULE:     is expected to only list the rust toolchain in `Built-Using`.
+RULE:     the remaining (currently vendored) dependencies shall be tracked
+RULE:     in a cargo.lock file
+RULE:   - Go - here `Built-Using` is expected to only contain the go
-RULE:     happened to be missed while generating Built-Using.
+RULE:     toolchain used to build it.
+Additional dependencies shall be
+RULE:     tracked in a go.mod file

 OK:
 TODO: - no embedded source present